MatthiasGwiozda/shopping-list/wiki/notes/testcases/general.md

 - Open a page which should not need a vertical scrollbar.
     - There should appear a disabled vertical scrollbar.
 The reason for this is that the page should not jump when using an additional action - button in the editable list

-- use deployment.ps1
-    - only non dev - node_modules should be included in the production distribution
-    - The js - files should not contain source - maps
-    - electron - file should be renamed
-    - after the deployment the node_modules should contain all dependencies so that the developer may continue with his work.
-    - The programm should start